 |Terpenes||Another compound of the C. sativa plant, terpenes typically give plants their specific aromas.
 Some terpenes, such as limonene, may have specific health benefits.|

-It is unlikely that any type of cream can fix nerve damage.
+There is no evidence to suggest that CBD can fix damaged nerves.
 This is because it cannot penetrate enough of the skin’s layers to reach the nerves.

-However, creams may help by numbing or alleviating the pain that often accompanies nerve damage.
-Therefore, a person may wish to consider the following products to help with nerve pain.
+However, these creams may help by numbing or alleviating the pain that can accompany nerve damage.
+As a result, people may wish to consider the following products to help with nerve pain.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publishing.